tanyaleepr/tanyaleepr/README.md

 Bilingual and Multitalented Professional with a passion for community involvement, technology, and self-care.
 Interested in promoting education through the knowledge of various cultures, emerging technology, and cybersecurity best practices.

-👉 TWO Full Stack boot camps alumni: Vanderbilt University and 100Devs
+👉 Two Full Stack boot camps alumni: Vanderbilt University and 100Devs

 👉 Diplomas: Masters of International Affairs, MIA, Bachelor of Science in Homeland Security, BS, Bachelor of Cybersecurity and Information Assurance, BCIA, Associate in Business Administration, ABA

 👉Certifications:
-AWS Cloud Practitioner
+AWS Cloud Practitioner,
-Microsoft Azure AZ-900
+Microsoft Azure AZ-900,
+CompTIA A+,
-CompTIA A+
+CompTIA Network+

-👉 Favorite Programming Languages:
-TypeScript and Python

-👉 Favorite Frameworks and Libraries:
-React, Node, and SASS

-👉 Favorite Databases:
-MySQL, MongoDB, and Access

-👉 Favorite Cloud Services:
-AWS and Azure

-👉 Project Management tools:
-Jira - Confluence, Tempo, and BitBucket pipelines

-👉 Additional skills: Digital Marketing, Social Media Management, Video and Podcast Producer, and Project Management.

 👉 Portfolio: https://www.tanyalee.dev